Sokio8M1/Jarvis_ASDX/README.md

 * *Sanway Pan*
 * *Rituraj Dasgupta*

+Note from Coder: I have tried to make it in a simple fashioned folder/directory structure for ease of use for beginers, easy to perform personal tweaks and modifications.
+Although I am working on making a clean modular structure for more practicality and power.

 This is a prototype build, with new features yet to be added in the future! >_